marianodepaula/mppt_ddpg/README.md

 ## Requirements:

-- tensorflow
+- tensorflow 1
 - numpy
 - python 3.5
 - Gym Open AI
 - Gym environment 'mppt-v0'

-### Source: mppt-v0
+### Source: mppt-gym
-Clone the mmppt-v0 gym environment from https://github.com/loavila/mppt-gym and install following the instructions.
+Clone the environment mmppt-gym from https://github.com/loavila/mppt-gym and install following the instructions.

 It is recommendable installing in a python virtual environment (https://rukbottoland.com/blog/tutorial-de-python-virtualenv/)

+#### Environment descriptions

+- mmpt-v0 is a standard environment of a photovoltaic system (put link to the model)

+- mmpt_shaded-v0 is an environment of a photovoltaic system with partial shading (put link to the model)

-## How to run:
+## How to run the training:
 In a console run:

 ```